Gear and Health

 I met many people who said they were not affected by poison ivy.
-The stats: Fifty per cent react to slight contact (!) and 20% to more intense contact.
-Only 30% have no reaction at all.
+The stats: Fifty per cent react to slight contact (!) and 20 per cent to more intense contact.
+Only 30 per cent have no reaction at all.

 For a close-up of poison ivy, see the above sites, or here on my site.

 An innocent part of the trail.
 But the little plants at the